Nepali Teenager Hailed As Hero After Climbing World's 8,000M Peaks

-Kathmandu: Cheering crowds hailed an 18-year-old Nepali mountaineer as a hero as he returned home Monday after breaking the record for the youngest person to summit all 14 of the world's 8,000-metre peaks.
+(MENAFN- Gulf Times) Cheering crowds hailed an 18-year-old Nepali mountaineer as a hero as he returned home yesterday after breaking the record for the youngest person to summit all 14 of the world's 8,000-metre peaks.

-Nima Rinji Sherpa reached the summit of Tibet's 8,027-metre-high (26,335 feet) Shisha Pangma on October 9, completing his mission to stand on the world's highest peaks.
+Nima Rinji Sherpa reached the summit of Tibet's 8,027m (26,335') Shisha Pangma on October 9, completing his mission to stand on the world's highest peaks.

 “I am feeling very happy,” he told AFP, draped in traditional Buddhist scarves and garlands of marigold flowers, as he emerged to loud cheers at the airport.